“Assumption” and “risk” often go hand-in-hand. It’s like yin and yang, or whether the glass is half full or half empty.

 Salespeople are taught of the dangers of assuming something in business.
 To “assume” something, they’re told, makes an “ass” out of “u” and “me”.

-These companies rely on assumption to build their business.
-My customers liked when a made a red version of my widget – surely they’re going to love it if I make a blue one, right?
+The Risks – And Rewards – Of Making AssumptionsThese companies rely on assumption to build their business.
+“My customers liked it when I made a red version of my widget – surely they’re going to love it if I make a blue one, right?”
 Products or services get designed and launched.
 Expenditure is made – directly or indirectly – on marketing, promotion, human resources, service, support, distribution and so on.
-All based on assumption – on a hunch.
+All based on assumption, on what is little more than a hunch.

-However, “assumption” on its own isn’t necessarily a bad thing, as long as it’s mitigated with identifying, assessing and managing the risks associated with it.
+However “assumption” on its own isn’t necessarily a bad thing – as long as it’s mitigated with identifying, assessing, and managing the risks associated with it.
 You could even say that once you know the risks involved, the assumption stops being an assumption.

 Risk Number One: “Knowledge, Preparation, Cause and Effect”This is what many people would call “Risk Management” in the traditional sense.
 It’s the systematic research, definition and prioritization of known risks that have been assessed as having a detrimental impact to the project.
 This sort of risk is the stuff that you can prepare for – checking the likelihood of rain on the weekend that you’re planning a barbecue, for example.
 It’s having a Plan B – or series of Plan B’s.
-There’s an ISO standard (ISO 31000) that defines it as “the effect of uncertainty over objectives”, which I kind of like.
+There’s an ISO standard (ISO 31000) that defines it as “the effect of uncertainty over objectives”, which I think is kind of cool.

 Risk Number Two: “Woah – What Just Happened There?”This is a risk that you couldn’t have possibly foreseen – it appeared, like a bolt from the blue, out of nowhere.
-There’s great book called The Black Swan (nothing to do with that movie about ballet dancers) that’s all about these types of risks.
-It’s when you’ve spent a dumper-load of money to exhibit at a tradeshow only to have 9/11 happen a day into it (as happened to me).
+It’s what Donald Rumsfleld meant when he talked about ““unknown unknowns”.”There’s great book called The Black Swan (which has nothing to do with that movie about ballet dancers, by the way) that’s all about these types of risks.
+An example of a Black Swan?
+It’s when you’ve spent a dumper-load of money to exhibit at a tradeshow, only to have 9/11 happen a day into it (as happened to me).

-Before you start building the next color fax machine, CRT television, or incandescent light bulb, draw up a list of the key assumptions that you’re making.
+Before you start building the next color fax machine, CRT television, or incandescent light bulb, draw up a list of the key assumptions you’re making.